lupyuen/lupyuen.github.io/src/dsi2.md

 [(Source)](https://github.com/lupyuen/pinephone-nuttx/blob/main/display.zig#L997-L1036)

-# Test Case for MIPI DSI
+# Test MIPI DSI Driver

 _How will we know if our Long and Short Packets are created correctly?_